folio-org/rfcs/text/0000-kafka-topics-per-tenant.md

 ## Summary

 The purpose of this RFC is to lay out the reasoning for creating Kafka topics using a different scheme other than what is currently employed; creating the same topic for each tenant.
 The recommendation is to create single topic for each application concern.
 This will reduce the partition count needed for normal operations.
+This is the desired outcome why a reduction of topics is needed.
 When a topic is created, it is composed of one or many partitions.
 Reducing the number of topics will reduce the number of partitions.

 ## Motivation
 FOLIO should cease creating Kafka topics for each tenant installed.
 This has scaling & cost implications.